ddc-java-10/android-project-proposal-christie274/docs/index.md

 * Race Enthusists

-    > As a race enthusists who trains long hours, I want to be able to track my runs so that I can see my progress while training for marathons.
+    > As a ultra-runner who runs long hours, I want to be able to track my runs so that I can see my progress while training.

 * New Runners.